expressjs/session/README.md

 the cookie back to the server in the future if the browser does not have an HTTPS connection.

 Please note that `secure: true` is a **recommended** option.
-However, it requires an https-enabled website (or connection via localhost), i.e., HTTPS is necessary for secure cookies.
-If `secure` is set, and you access your site over HTTP, the cookie will not be set.
-If you have your node.js behind a proxy and are using `secure: true`, you need to set "trust proxy" in express:
+However, for the cookie to be set, it requires one of these conditions:

+  - https-enabled website
+  - localhost connection
+  - node.js behind a proxy and "trust proxy" in express

+If none of these are true, the cookie will not be set.

+Here is an example with "trust proxy":

 ```js
 var app = express()